allegro/blog/_posts/2022-02-03-visual-thinking.md

 Why switching to a drawing board has such an effect?
 To answer this question we have to check some facts.

 On a daily basis, a spoken (or written) language is our standard way of communication.
-Children, however, need some time to develop such skill.
+Children, however, need some time to develop such a skill.
 Earlier they are able to:

 * register movement (at 2 months age)
 * try to grab things by hand (5 months)
-* follow movement with our eyes, find hidden things (7 months)
+* follow movement with their eyes, find hidden things (7 months)
-* exploit cause-effect — drop a toy an watch it falling (8 months)
+* exploit cause-effect — drop a toy and watch it fall (8 months)
 * start to use words in a proper context (11 months)

 Such spatial skills are something all creatures need to develop to survive.
 Even plants, to some extent, exhibit